-At every property revenue managers have to make pricing decisions that are crucial in maintaining a healthy bottom line, so it makes sense to use the best available tools for the job.
+At every property, revenue managers have to make pricing decisions that are crucial in maintaining a healthy bottom line.
+It makes sense to use the best available tools for the job.

-One of the most important - and potentially onerous - daily tasks for a revenue manager is keeping on top of competitors’ prices.
-That’s where rate shopping tools come in.
+In the hotel business, one of the most important - and potentially onerous - daily tasks for a revenue manager is keeping on top of competitors’ prices.
+That’s where rate intelligence and rate shopping tools come in.

 A good rate shopper helps you respond to your competitors’ prices and other factors, using quality data to provide actionable insights that allow you to boost hotel performance with minimal fuss.

 Some rate shoppers only provide periodic reports, but the prices displayed need to be recent to be relevant.
 Analysing fresh data during instantaneous “live shops” means that you will see the latest live rates, in real-time, allowing you to be a leader not a follower in pricing decisions and allowing for greater agility compared to your compset.

 These days there are so many distribution channels in the matrix that checking each one manually is almost impossible.
 Sign up for a rate shopper that can gather data from OTAs both large and small, as well as regional channels such as Ctrip in China and Rakuten in Japan.
 Another priority is Brand.com - your hotel’s own site - where revenue managers strive to maintain their lowest rate, and the growing importance of metasearch means that maximising the channels you monitor is a must too.
 Finally, don't forget global distribution systems (GDS).